xwzappest/guide/ticktick/android_app/1_how_to_set_due_date_&_reminder_for_a_task.md

-## How to set due date & reminder of a task?
+## How to set reminder of a task?
-Click the icon of "Calendar" above task content, then you can choose "Custom"/“Today”/“Tomorrow” to set due date or you can click "Due Date" directly.
+A reminder time can be set within a specific due date.
+You can:

+1.Click the due date in the task detail page first.

+2.Click the upward an downward arrow near the clock-shaped icon to adjust reminder time.

-In the setting page, you can click the time near the icon of “Clock” to set reminder time.
+Moreover, you can click the the clock-shpaed icon to set default reminder such as 1 day before the exact reminder time.